firebase/level-up-with-firebase/build-and-debug-guide.md

             Android Resolver > **Force** Resolve
         *   While this is slower, it is more dependendable as it clears old intermediate data
-    *   if the build is still failing proceed
+    *   if the build is still failing try each of the following items in this list

 </details>
 <details>
 <summary>JDK, SDK, NDK, Gradle Issues (including locating)</summary>

+*   Reasons to do this:
+    *   If Force Resolution is failing and you have not done this yet, try this.
-*   If you receive error logs about Unity being unable to locate the JDK, Android SDK Tools or NDK you may need to toggle some of your external tool settings to get Unity to acknowledge them
+    *   If you receive error logs about Unity being unable to locate the JDK, Android SDK Tools or NDK
+*   What it does:
+    *   Toggling the external tool settings forces Unity to acknowledge them as it may not have loaded them properly.
+*   What to do:
     *   Enter Unity->Preferences->External Tools
-    *   Disable(uncheck) the JDK,Android SDK,Android NDK and Grandle
+    *   Toggle the JDK, Android SDK, Android NDK and Gradle checkboxes such that they have the oppsite value of what they started with
-    *   Restore the settings to their original values
+    *   Toggle them back to their original values
-    *   try building again
+    *   Try force resolve and/or building again
 </details>
 <details>
 <summary>Enable Maintemplate.gradle if you can</summary>